inet-framework/inet-framework.github.io/Introduction.md

 ### A Network Simulator

-INET Framework is an open-source communication networks simulation package for OMNeT++.
+INET Framework is an open-source model library for the OMNeT++ simulation environment.
+It provides protocols, agents and other models for researchers and students working with communication networks.
+INET is especially useful when designing and validating new protocols, or exploring new or exotic scenarios.

-It contains models for the Internet stack (TCP, UDP, IPv4, IPv6, OSPF, BGP, etc.), wired and wireless link layer protocols (Ethernet, PPP, IEEE 802.11, etc), support for mobility, MANET protocols, DiffServ, MPLS with LDP and RSVP-TE signalling, several application models, and many other protocols and components.
+INET contains models for the Internet stack (TCP, UDP, IPv4, IPv6, OSPF, BGP, etc.), wired and wireless link layer protocols (Ethernet, PPP, IEEE 802.11, etc), support for mobility, MANET protocols, DiffServ, MPLS with LDP and RSVP-TE signalling, several application models, and many other protocols and components.

-Several other simulation frameworks take INET as a base, and extend it into specific directions, such as vehicular networks or peer-to-peer networks.
+Several other simulation frameworks take INET as a base, and extend it into [specific directions](Extensions.html), such as vehicular networks, overlay/peer-to-peer networks, or LTE.

 ### Designed for Experimentation

 INET is built around the concept of modules that communicate by message passing.
-Agents and network protocols are represented by components (OMNeT++ simple modules), which can be freely combined to form hosts, routers, switches, and other networking devices.
+Agents and network protocols are represented by components, which can be freely combined to form hosts, routers, switches, and other networking devices.
+New components can be programmed by the user, and existing components have been written so that they are easy to understand and modify.

-INET benefits from * Models *may* be developed, assembled, parameterized, run, and their results evaluted from the comfort of the OMNeT++ Simulation IDE.
-Use of the IDE is completely optional though, the full functionality is available from the command-line as well.
+INET benefits from the infrastructure provided by OMNeT++.
+Beyond making use of the services provided by the OMNeT++ simulation kernel and library (component model, parameterization, result recording, etc.), this also means that models may be developed, assembled, parameterized, run, and their results evaluted from the comfort of the OMNeT++ Simulation IDE, or from the command line.

+Some features:

 - OSI layers implemented (physical, link-layer, network, transport, application)
-- pluggable protocol implementations for various layers
+- Pluggable protocol implementations for various layers
-- scalable physical layer implementations (802.11, )
-- wired/wireless interfaces (ethernet, ppp, 802.11)
-- routing (ad-hoc and wired)
 - IPv4/IPv6 network stack (or build your own network layer)
-- transport layer protocols: TCP/UDP/SCTP
+- Transport layer protocols: TCP, UDP, SCTP
+- Routing protocols (ad-hoc and wired)
+- Wired/wireless interfaces (Ethernet, PPP, IEEE 802.11, etc.)
+- Physical layer with scalable level of detail (unit disc radio to detailed propagation models, frame level to bit/symbol level representation, etc.)
 - Wide range of application models
-- network emulation support
+- Network emulation support
-- mobility support
+- Mobility support
-- supports the modeling of the physical environment
+- Supports the modeling of the physical environment (obstacles for radio propagation, etc.
-- separation of concerns
+- Separation of concerns

-### For Experimentation and Research

-INET has support for emulation, real-time (RT) and hardware-in-the-loop (HIL) simulation.

 ### Driven By the Community

 INET Framework is maintained by the OMNeT++ team for the community, utilizing patches and new models contributed by members of the community.

-RUDI:

-The INET Framework is an open-source model library for the OMNeT++ simulation environment.
-It provides models for researchers and students who are working with communication networks.
-INET is especially useful when designing and validating new protocols or when the researcher needs to introduce new or modified protocols into the